 Owning a bike can be a fantastic experience.
 Cleaning one, not so much.
-Infinity Motorcycles shares some expert tips on keeping your motorbike pristine.
+Here are our tips for keeping your motorcycle as good as new.

 Being a motorcyclist is not just a great choice for getting from A to B – it is also an enjoyable hobby that you can get yourself involved in.
 Cleaning your motorcycle on the other hand can be a long-winded source of frustration.
 Infinity is here to make this a bit more of a pleasurable experience.

 Before we get into the nitty-gritty, here are a few tips for storing your bike and maintaining your work area.

 |Storing Your Bike||Using the correct products||Prepping your work area||Drying your bike||How to clean your motorcycle|

 Motorcycles are exposed to some of the worst weather possible - especially if you are riding through the cold winter months – so a regular cleaning can keep your pride and joy looking as good as it did the first day you claimed it.
 Keeping your motorcycle parked undercover or in a garage is the most ideal solution for storage, but this is not always possible.

 A motorcycle cover is an invaluable investment no matter if your bike will be kept outside or indoors.

 The Oxford Stormex Bike Cover provides superior interior and exterior protection for your bike from weather and knocks.